| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-All crocheters have a yarn stash full of one skein wonders and leftovers from other projects.
+If you love crochet you probably have a yarn stash full of one-skein wonders and leftovers from other projects.

-A great way to use them up is to choose small projects like washcloths, storage baskets, and bags.
+A great way to use them is to choose small projects like potholders, washcloths, storage baskets, and bags.

 You could also choose larger projects like striped shawls, striped baby blankets, or a scrap yarn throw blanket.